eidHossam/XML-Files-Parser/README.md

 To run this project, you need to download the release zip file.

 # live demo #
-To see live demo for project, follow this link :
+To see live demo for project, follow this link : https://drive.google.com/drive/u/0/folders/1i6gzBq_Q2_n025r20I_GljR-Dq1qnJab

+# Note
+Each member contribution can be found in his own branch.